top of page

 Where Inspiration Comes From

-Sometimes inspiration begins with a children’s book and then deepens through a scholar’s translation of a 9th-century text.
-Other times, it’s sparked by current world events, or the intricate design of a forgotten coin.
-The research behind each letter is both deep and wide — starting with online searches for books, scholarly discussions, translatable texts, and often leading to hours spent reading, comparing notes, studying old maps and historical archives that bring each story to life.
+Sometimes, inspiration begins with a children’s book and then deepens through a scholar’s translation of a 9th-century text.
+Other times, it’s sparked by current world events or the intricate design of a forgotten coin.
+The research behind each letter is both deep and wide.
+It starts with online searches for books, scholarly discussions, and translatable texts.
+Often, it leads to hours spent reading, comparing notes, and studying old maps and historical archives that bring each story to life.

-Each month is a journey of its own — blending our character into the present day and then transition to historical accuracy with storytelling that feels alive, personal, and full of heart.
+Each month is a journey of its own.
+We blend our character into the present day and then transition to historical accuracy.
+The storytelling feels alive, personal, and full of heart.

 The Writing Process